 KidWind is a hands-on design celebration that engages students through the lens of wind and solar energy.
 Student teams design and build small-scale wind turbines and solar structures at home or school and bring them to events all over the world to measure power output and present in front of expert judges.
 The Wisconsin KidWind Challenge, held the first Saturday in March, supports 4-12th grade students and educators across the state and feeds into the National KidWind Competition.
 For more information about the 2022 Wisconsin KidWind Challenge, email us here!

-Save the date and put a team together and compete at the 2022 Wisconsin KidWind Challenge on March 4th, 2023 at the Discovery Building at the University of Wisconsin Madison.
+Save the date and put a team together to participate in the 2022 Wisconsin KidWind Challenge on March 4th, 2023 at the Discovery Building at the University of Wisconsin Madison.

 At the Challenge, student teams will: